 With time, the timing belt starts to wear out, and it may generate a clicking noise in the engine.
 The engine may also produce this clicking noise due to low coolant or low oil pressure.

-8) Engine Won’t Turn Over
+8) Engine Won’t Start

 In case of a bad or damaged cambelt, the engine can’t ignite the fuel or turn over properly.
 In other words, you can hear the starter motor running when you turn the key, but it will not completely ignite the fuel.

-9) Oil Leak Near the Motor
+9) Oil Leak Near the Engine

-An oil leak near the motor is one of the most famous symptoms of a bad timing belt.
-If you see oil around the engine, you may have a leak in your vehicle.
 A series of nuts and bolts are used to secure the cover of the timing belt.
-With time, these nuts and bolts may be loose due to that oil leaks through the belt.
+With time, these nuts and bolts may be loose due to that the oil leaks through the belt.

 Oil can also leak if the gasket between the belt cover and the engine block is cracked or blown.
 This may overheat the engine and cause more expensive repairs.

-10) High Amount of Smoke from Tailpipe
+10) Excessive Smoke from the Tailpipe

 Causes of Timing Belt Failure

-Following are the causes of the timing belt failure:
+The following are the causes of the timing belt failure:

 1) Misalignment